Skip to content

 What is sqlmap and is it legal to use?

-sqlmap is an open-source tool that automates SQL injection detection and exploitation.
+Sqlmap is an open-source tool that automates SQL injection detection and exploitation.
 It's legal to use on systems you own or have explicit authorization to test.
 Using it against systems without permission is illegal in most jurisdictions.
 It's a standard tool in penetration testing engagements and security audits.

 Make It Impossible, Not Just Unlikely